rustcoreutils/posixutils-rs/CONTRIBUTING.md

 2. Feature complete:  Believed to be complete per POSIX specification.
 3. Test coverage:  Integration tests, positive and negative, are complete, pass 100%
 4. Code coverage:  Automated code coverage data indicates 100%
+5. Translated:  All strings are internationalized, including common OS errors for common error cases.
-5. Audited:  An external party has reviewed and tested for POSIX compliance.
+6. Audited:  An external party has reviewed and tested for POSIX compliance.

 ### Coding considerations